nehalkhan2410/CI-CD/markdowns/JenkinsCredentials.md

 Provide `Description` for the credential you are creating.

-Once you filled out all the required fields click on `OK` button to save the credentials.
+Once you fill all the required fields, click on `OK` button to save the credentials.

 Now the `ID` you have provided while creating this set of credentials or an `ID` from available credentials can be used in the Pipeline.